Call MVCC Admissions

 This course is a continuation of ET101 Technical Electricity 1.
 It reinforces previously acquired information and applies it to alternating current (AC) circuits.
 It investigates AC sine wave generation, mutual inductance inductive and capacitive reactance, and instantaneous values of voltage and current as well as real and apparent power.
 Uses, construction, and calibration of AC metering equipment are an integral part of this course.
 Practical application of each topic in both introductory courses are included in all laboratory experiments.
 Prerequisite: ET101 Technical Electricity 1.
 See when this course is offered ...

-This course covers calculations of heat loss and gain, based on the residential and commercial level.
-It addresses humidification, dehumidification, and air mixture problems, along with the determination of U factors to enhance calculation accuracy.
-It includes ventilation, exhaust loads, and standards, along with a working background in psychometrics.
-It begins with simple heat properties of air and concludes with complex air mixture properties.
+ET220 Heating and Air Conditioning 1 C-3 P-2 Cr-4 This course covers calculations of heat loss and gain based on residential and commercial levels.
+Topics include humidification; dehumidification; air mixture problems; and determination of U factors to enhance calculation accuracy.
+Additional topics include ventilation, exhaust loads and standards, and a working background in psychometrics.
+The course starts with simple heat properties of air and will progress to complex air mixture properties.
 See when this course is offered ...

 This course covers the impact of refrigerant on the global environment.
 Topics include ozone destruction, climate change, and EPA standards for the safe usage and handling of refrigerants.
 Additional topics include the Montreal Protocol and Clean Air Act of 1990.
 See when this course is offered ...